Profess0ro/packing_list/README.md

 ### **Frequently visitor goals**
 - If I´m going to prepare packing lists for multiple trips in a short time there´s an option for me to create multiple packing lists so I can keep track on every trips packing lists. <br>- ***Achieved by:*** Let the user add additional packing list and add items to each and every single packing list with their unique items.

+# Design

+### Colorscheme

+- For this application I´ve tried to have the same color to the similar information.
+Here is how I have used the colors:

+**Cyan**<br>
+This color are applied to:<br>- the input questions<br>- descriptions on how to enter the data

+**Green**<br>
+This color are applied to:<br>- messages that confirms decisions that where made (adding items/packing lists, changing status and deletion of items/packing lists)

+**Red**<br>
+This color are applied to:<br>- error messages when data entered invalid<br>- guidance on how the user exits when they don´t want to enter any data

+**Yellow**<br>
+This color are applied to: <br>- the welcome and goodbye text of this application<br>- The guidance to the user which packing list they are editing<br>- The question when they are going to confirm a deletion of an item or a packing list

+**White**<br>
+This color are applied to:<br>- the options of every menu<br>- the items and packing lists when they are listed

 # Flowchart
 These are the flowcharts that was created before starting this project and are the blueprints for this planner.